mozilla/cargo-vet/book/src/performing-audits.md

   Recorded relative audit between foo versions 1.2 and 1.2.1
 ```

-In the future, it may be valuable to stand up a web service to provide
+In the future, it may be valuable to stand up a web service to provide a richer
-a richer display of the differences between public crates.
-However, since
+display of the differences between public crates.
+However, since auditing is
-auditing for security vulnerabilities is usually a much lighter-weight process
+usually a much lighter-weight process than full code review, this functionality
-than full code review, this functionality is not essential.
+is not essential.

-## Shrinking the `unaudited` List
+## Shrinking the `unaudited` Table

 Even when your project is passing `cargo vet`, lingering entries in `unaudited`
 could still leave you vulnerable.
 As such, shrinking it is a worthwhile endeavor.